marocss/develop-in-swift-tutorials/docs/appdesign.md

 Group related features together.
 Think in terms of spaces or sections.

 #### Step 1
 List essential features (physical or digital notes).
-Include actions or elments of each on its note.
+Include actions or elements of each on its note.
 (You should be able to move them around).

 #### Step 2